Learning to Erase Private Knowledge from Multi-Documents for Retrieval-Augmented Large Language Models: Related Work

-To address inference-phase privacy risks, synthetic data generation \cite{rw15,rw16} replaces sensitive content with artificial data that maintains the statistical properties of real information, allowing for privacy-preserving retrieval and generation. \citet{rw15} proposes a two-stage framework for generating synthetic data.
-The first stage uses attribute-based extraction and generation to preserve key information from the original data throughout the database, while the second stage employs agent-based iterative refinement to enhance privacy. \citet{rw16} proposes a privacy-preserving method by generating differentially private synthetic few-shot examples from private datasets.
-Data sanitization and anonymization \cite{rw10,rw11,rw12} preprocess documents by removing or obfuscating sensitive information before they are fed into the model. \citet{rw10} rephrases sensitive self-disclosure spans into less specific terms using fine-tuned language models to generate diverse and privacy-preserving alternatives. \citet{rw12} proposes a feedback-guided adversarial anonymization framework that leverages the inferential capabilities of LLMs to iteratively anonymize text.
-Privacy-aware retrieval mechanisms \cite{rw5,rw17} further modify the retrieval process to prevent sensitive knowledge from being exposed while preserving enough public information for generation. \citet{rw5} decouples key and query encoders, allowing finer control over privacy by isolating sensitive data exposure. \citet{rw17} restricts the use of private documents in subsequent public retrievals and ensures queries relying solely on private information remain local.
+To address inference-phase privacy risks, synthetic data generation \cite{rw15,rw16} replaces sensitive content with artificial data that maintains the statistical properties of real information. \citet{rw15} proposes a two-stage framework for generating synthetic data.
+The first stage uses attribute extraction and generation to preserve key information from the original data throughout the database, while the second stage employs agent-based iterative refinement to enhance privacy. \citet{rw16} proposes to generate differentially private synthetic few-shot examples from private datasets.
+Data sanitization and anonymization \cite{rw10,rw11,rw12} preprocess documents by removing or obfuscating sensitive information before they are fed into the model. \citet{rw10} rephrases sensitive self-disclosure spans into less specific terms using fine-tuned language models to generate diverse alternatives. \citet{rw12} proposes a feedback-guided adversarial anonymization framework that leverages the inferential capabilities of LLMs to iteratively anonymize text.
+Privacy-aware retrieval mechanisms \cite{rw5,rw17} further modify the retrieval process to prevent privacy exposure while preserving enough public information. \citet{rw5} decouples key and query encoders, isolating sensitive data exposure. \citet{rw17} restricts the use of private documents in subsequent public retrievals and ensures queries relying solely on private information remain local.